leonid-06/leonid-06/README.md

 ### Hi there 👋, my name is Leonid

-I like sports and and code projects, publishing them on github.
+I like sports and code projects, publishing them on github.
 And also passively looking for work.
 <br />

 - 🎓 I study Computer Science at National Aviation University (🇺🇦)